Microlensing of gravitational waves by dark matter structures: Differentiating the lensed signal from unlensed one

-In Fig.~\ref{fig:ymaxfuzzy} we show the maximum impact parameter as a function of the source parameters and as a function of the core masses.
+In Fig.~\ref{fig:ymaxfuzzy} we show the maximum impact parameter as a function of the source parameters and the core mass for a fixed DM mass $m_a = 10^{-17}$\,eV.
 The maximum impact parameter monotonically decreases with the distance and has a maximum in the chirp mass at around $100 M_{\odot}$.
 This is expected because if the binary is heavier the GW frequency starts to be too low to be detected with ET.
-The maximum impact parameter grows up to $M_c\gsim 100 M_\odot$ where the paths take too much time two arrive at the detector and the interaction is no longer satisfying the microlensing condition.
+The maximum impact parameter grows up to $M_c\gsim 100 M_\odot$ where the paths take too much time two arrive at the detector and the interaction is no longer satisfying the interference condition.